nottaro/littleroot/content/12Literature/Sem2Exam.md

 ### Structuralism
 - Predominantly concerned with perceptions and description of structures
-- Claims nature of element in any given situation has no significiance by itself, and is in fact determined by all the other elemetns involved in the situation
+- Claims nature of element in any given situation has no significiance by itself, and is in fact determined by all the other elements involved in the situation
 - the full significance of any entity cannot be perceived unless and until it is integrated into the structure of which it forms a part (Hawkes, p.
 11.)
 - Semiotics is the science of signs
 - Semiology proposes that a great diversity of our human action and productions all convey "shared" meanings to members of a particular culture, and so can be analysed as signs which function in diverse kinds of signifying systems